ElementAstro/atom-docs/src/content/docs/en/connection/sshserver.md

 ---
-title: SshServer Class Documentation
+title: SshServer
-description: Detailed documentation for the SshServer class in the atom::connection namespace, including constructors, public methods, and usage examples for setting up and managing an SSH server in C++.
+description: Detailed for the SshServer class in the atom::connection namespace, including constructors, public methods, and usage examples for setting up and managing an SSH server in C++.
 ---

-# SshServer Class Documentation

-The `SshServer` class is part of the `atom::connection` namespace and provides functionality for setting up and managing an SSH server.
-This class allows users to configure various aspects of an SSH server, including port, listening address, authentication methods, and subsystems.

 ## Table of Contents